 Professor Michele Holbrook studies the physics and physiology of vascular transport in plants with the goal of understanding how constraints on the movement of water and solutes between soil and leaves influences ecological and evolutionary processes.
-Dr. Holbrook is currently working on questions relating to embolism repair, leaf hydraulic design, and xylem evolution.
+Dr. Holbrook is currently working on questions relating to cavitation, stomatal mechanics, leaf hydraulic design, and xylem evolution.

 Knoblauch, M., J. Knoblauch, D.L.
 Mullendore, J.A.
 Savage, B.A.
 Babst, S.D.
 Beecher, A.C.
 Dodgen, K.H.
 Jensen and N.M.
 Holbrook.
 2016.
 Testing the Munch hypothesis of long distance phloem transport in plants. eLife 10.7554/eLife.15341.

 Mueller, N.D., E.E.
 Butler, K.A.
 McKinnon, A. Rhines, M. Tingley, N.M.
 Holbrook and P. Huybers.
 2016.
 Cooling of US Midwest summer temperature extremes from cropland intensification.
 Nature Climate Change 6, 317-322.